FlavienForeste/AWG-Save-A-Label-/Release 1/readme.md

 This project is designed to deliver a user-friendly interactive interface using Streamlit.
 The application demonstrates key functionalities and provides insights into analysis.
 It’s built with simplicity and usability in mind.

+There are three part of function.
+1. in the first page, users/client can simply upload their original data.
+Behind the page, it will apply python to process the data (including merge data, clean data, and apply classification function.
+2. in the second page, it will use cleaned data to process some data visualization (heat map, geo map, barchart)
+3. in the third page, it will apply machine learning (time-series analysis) to predict how many time a participatant will claim the money.

 ## Features

 - **Interactive Interface:** Easy-to-use UI powered by Streamlit.